Winter 2021 Term

 In-person classes will be staggered throughout the day to help reduce the volume of traffic in the College's halls.
 RDC's main campus has been mapped into 13 different zones to help identify the appropriate number of individuals situated in any given zone at one time, which in turn help us to identify the overall capacity of people on-campus each day.

 There will be increased signage across campus to help direct traffic flow, including one-way traffic in stairwells.
+Please see Coming to Campus for additional details on RDC's protocols.

 Course Delivery Across Programs